sajedur007/losetogain/content/mentor/sajedur-rahman.md

 \- Authored Two Books on Nutrition

-Nutrition Programming was published in 2018 and became Underdog Bestseller.
+[**Nutrition Programming**](https://www.rokomari.com/book/157929/nutrition-programming) was published in 2018 and became Underdog Bestseller.

 Fit Guide is an Ebook published in 2018 which is free to download and since 2018 its Downloaded over 160,000 times.

 ## **Interest & Hobbies**

 I am a passionate traveler.
 Traveled 28 countries so far.
+I also write travel blogs on [**Bengali Backpacker**](https://bengalibackpacker.com/).
 Love to listen to music also I can play a little bit of Guitar and Ukulele.
 Reading, Blogging, Cooking, Movies, Tv series, and the list goes on.